Amadeus

 The Enterprise API catalog: content and functionality

 Booking management.
-This set of REST and SOAP APIs enables you to create flight and ancillary bookings and manage a Personal Name Record or PNR — search, retrieve, and display it; modify, add, and cancel PNR elements; and more.
+This set of REST and SOAP APIs enables you to create flight and ancillary bookings and manage a Passenger Name Record or PNR — search, retrieve, and display it; modify, add, and cancel PNR elements; and more.
 Watch our video to dive deeper into the meaning and purposes of a PNR.

 Passenger Name Record (PNR): Meaning, Purpose, and FuturePlayButton

-PNR explained.
+PNR explained

 Rail.
 The set of three SOAP APIs can fuel a standalone railway reservation system or a rail-related module of the travel platform.